-The annual payroll tax return breaks down the past year's wages, and is used to calculate your liability for the year.
+The annual payroll tax return breaks down the year's taxable wages, and is used to calculate your liability for the year.

 You must lodge your annual return by 21 July each year for the previous financial year and pay any outstanding amounts.